Home » Plants » Erigeron philadelphicus

 This species is more common in the east to midwest and also across Canada; in the interior west of the US, it is uncommon to rare and scattered, although it becomes locally more common in more humid regions along the west coast.
 In the east it is often more abundant in anthropogenic habitats, and within its range it is often the most common fleabane in gardens.

-Usually found in moist conditions, on sites that flood temporarily after rain.
+It is usually found in moist conditions, on sites that become waterlogged or shallowly flooded temporarily after rain.
 Within its range it is the fleabane most tolerant of flooding and poor drainage.
 It is rarely found on drier sites, and when it is, its size is greatly reduced.

 This species is limited to habitats that experience significant disturbance, either natural or from humans, that removes vegetation and exposes some bare soil.
 Naturally, these disturbances are typically flooding or changing water levels along shorelines or in wetlands.